shababcardinity/fjundzer/README.md

 After installation you can setup configurations in Store -> Configuration -> Payment Methods
 #### Using app/code
-Put this inside app/code/Cardinity/Payment in magento composer.json and composer update
+Put this inside app/code/Cardinity/Magento in magento composer.json and composer update

-add
+In magentos composer.json add requirement -
 ```
 "require": {
     "cardinity/cardinity-sdk-php": "~3.0",
     ***

+do a composer update.
 ```